 The Duke visited Mablethorpe and Sutton sea defences.

 This video, filmed in the 70s shows what family fun was like in Mablethorpe at the time.

 From donkey rides to relaxing on the sand, Mablethorpe holiday goers definitely knew how to have fun!

 Do you have any images or footage of Lincolnshire from the past?
-Send them in to us [email protected]
+Send them in to us by emailing [email protected]